aaronkjones/noobs-term/docs/README.md

 ## Demo

-If you want to "try before you buy", you can use Vagrant to spin up a VM.
+If you want to "try before you buy" you can use Vagrant to spin up a VM.

 1. Install Virtualbox
     [Virtualbox Downloads](https://www.virtualbox.org/wiki/Downloads)